lucianistrati/lucianistrati.github.io/README.md

 ### Contact

-Write me on my Email - lucianistrati@yahoo.com, message me on [Facebook](https://www.facebook.com/istrati.lucian/) / [Twitter](https://twitter.com/LucianIstrati) or connect with me on [LinkedIn](https://www.linkedin.com/in/lucian-istrati/).
+You can take a look at my CV <a href="static/CV_June_2021.pdf" target="_blank">here</a>.
+If you are interested in a collaboration write me at my Email - lucianistrati@yahoo.com, message me on [Facebook](https://www.facebook.com/istrati.lucian/) / [Twitter](https://twitter.com/LucianIstrati) or connect with me on [LinkedIn](https://www.linkedin.com/in/lucian-istrati/).
 Let me know if you are in Bucharest and want to meet for a chat.